-The Group is a leading supplier of metal beverage cans globally, with a particular focus on the Americas and Europe.
+The Company is an independent, pure-play metal beverage can company, whose ordinary shares are listed on the New York Stock Exchange under the ticker symbol "AMBP."
+The Company and its subsidiaries (together, the "Group") are a leading supplier of metal beverage cans globally, with a particular focus on the Americas and Europe.
 The Group supplies sustainable and infinitely recyclable metal packaging to a diversified customer base of leading global, regional and national beverage producers.
-At 31 December 2023, AMPSA operated 24 production facilities in Europe and the Americas, employed approximately 6,400 people and recorded revenues of \$4.8 billion.
+At 31 December 2024, AMPSA operated 23 production facilities in Europe and the Americas, employed approximately 6,300 people and recorded revenues of \$4.9 billion.